AtlantisTheLostEmpire/AtlantisTheLostEmpire/README.md

 Ahoy!

-Can't find that meme, picture, or cool video you once saw?
+Can't find that picture, meme, or cool video you once saw?

-Don't know who created it?
+Don't know who created it or where it was first posted?

-Don't know where it's originally from?

-Wish you had a better quality version of it with more pixels and less crap plastered all over it from social media apps?
+Wish you had a better version of it with more pixels and less crap plastered all over it?

-I'm your guy.
+Then I'm your guy!
+No seriously, I can find pretty much anything online.

 @AtlantisTheLostEmpire